 This test checks the status of the readiness monitoring system.
-An OBD-II /EOBD control system runs continuous and periodic tests to check the status of emission-related systems.
+An OBD-II /EOBD control system runs continuous and periodic tests to check the status of emission-related subsystems to gauge the integrity of the electronic operations.
 Two options are available for Readiness Monitors: